-In this talk as in most others, Meister Eckhart is astonishingly frank about the content of enlightenment, discussing God’s “gifts” (psychic abilities in Buddhism, mysteries in Catholicism) as if these were everyday matters.
+In this talk as in most others, Meister Eckhart is astonishingly frank about the content of enlightenment, discussing God’s gifts (psychic abilities in Buddhism, mysteries in Catholicism) as if these were everyday matters.
 What is of especial interest here is that he talks about unspecified dangers awaiting would-be miracle-workers who are untrained: “If an untrained, unpractised man wanted to conduct himself and behave like a trained man, he would destroy himself and nothing would ever come of him.”
-Possibly the danger to him is in the loss of reputation when he can no longer perform miracles because of pride of self A person who has announced to the world that he has the ability to heal the sick, for example, isn’t likely to announce his loss of this ability, but will more likely dig himself a deeper hole.
+Possibly the danger to him is in the loss of reputation when he can no longer perform miracles because of pride of self A person who has announced to the world that he has the ability to heal the sick, for example, isn’t likely to announce his loss of this ability.
 The error lies in claiming the deeds for himself: “A man must train himself not to seek his own in anything, but to find and take God in all things.”

 From “The Talks of Instruction,” translated by M. O’C Walshe